 - Detachable shoulder strap included

-- Lockable zippers, really nice if you want to lock something in your bag
+- Lockable zippers, are nice if you want to lock something in your bag

 - Light frame to keep pack properly positioned for comfortable carrying